andreluisos/archpy/README.md

 # Purpose
-The purpose is to bring more people to Arch Linux by providing a working, easier, flexible, faster installer than the one officially provided by Arch Linux.
+The purpose is to bring more people to Arch Linux by providing a working, flexible, easier and faster installer than the one officially provided by Arch Linux.

 # Installation